Recruitment Using Social Media

 Effective learner recruitment strategies from Ontario’s community literacy agencies include the following:

-- We set up a year-round recruitment committee made up of one or two board members, staff and community members.
-The only job and focus of this committee is student recruitment.
+- Set up a year-round recruitment committee made up of one or two board members, staff and community members.

-- As part of staff and tutor training we make sure everyone is aware of how important a friendly, helpful, warm attitude and atmosphere is to current and potential adult students.
+- Make sure all staff and volunteers are aware of how important a friendly, helpful, warm attitude and atmosphere is to current and potential adult students.

-- We create student business cards.
-These cards both empower the current students and also serve as a tool for recruiting new students, since the cards are given out to their friends and family.
+- Create student business cards to share with family and friends.
+These cards empower the current students and also serve as a tool for recruiting new students.

-- We offer casual help to our community.
-For example, we hold a drop in night at our literacy agency and we offer to help people complete forms free of charge.
-This puts us in contact with people who might well like to improve their literacy skills.
+- Offer casual help to your community.
+For example, hold a drop in night at your literacy agency and offer to help people complete forms free of charge.

-- Our literacy agency holds a pizza lunch open house where potential learners can come in and speak with current learners.
+- Hold a pizza lunch open house where potential learners can come in and speak with current learners.

-- Our literacy agency offers a “bring a friend day” for all current students.
-We advertise this event and offer special promotions to the guests and to students who bring in friends.
+- Offers a “bring a friend day” for all current students.
+Advertise this event and offer special promotions to the guests and to students who bring in friends.

-- We encourage learners and volunteers to visit the specific communities they are affiliated with and bring program material in order to raise awareness of literacy issues and the services offered by our agency.
+- Encourage learners and volunteers to share program material in their communities in order to raise awareness of literacy issues and the services offered by your agency.

-- The student group in our literacy agency researches, writes and publishes their own student newsletter to share with current and potential students.
+- Have students write and publish their own student newsletter to share with current and potential students.

-- We officially recognize learners who have referred other learners to our program.
+- Officially recognize learners who have referred other learners to your program.

-- Our agency holds a coffee house once per year.
-We invite adults from the community to read their own poetry or prose.
-We invite local musicians, singers and artists to showcase their talents.
-Students help with the planning and implementation.
-This event greatly increases community awareness of our agency and also helps our students gain some good solid skills!
+- Holds a coffee house once per year.
+Invite adults from the community to read their own poetry or prose.
+Invite local musicians, singers and artists to showcase their talents.
+Have students help with the planning and implementation.

-- Because of the stigma in some people’s minds, we do not use the word “literacy” in our promotional material.
-Instead, we talk about “essential skills”, “upgrading”, or the “skills needed to get a job or keep a job”.
+- Talk about “essential skills”, “upgrading”, or the “skills needed to get a job or keep a job” rather than “literacy”

-- We put bookmarks, brochures, business cards, magnets, etc. into as many locations in our community as possible: doctor’s offices, schools, libraries, community centers, playgroups, health units, legal aid offices, bus shelters, and malls.
+- Put bookmarks, brochures, business cards, magnets, etc. into as many locations in our community as possible: doctor’s offices, schools, libraries, community centers, playgroups, health units, legal aid offices, bus shelters, and malls.